 “Where’s Dr. Adams?”
 Lia asked between CPR attempts.

 “I had him paged, but he didn’t respond.
 Surgery is filled to capacity.”

 Lia couldn’t remember hearing the doctor’s name called over the intercom, but she’d been so intent working on Jace, she could’ve missed it.

 She breathed into his mouth, continued to compress his chest.
-The paralyzing need to see him open his eyes seized her.
-She couldn’t remember noticing their color when she’d gazed upon his photograph, but she knew instinctively they’d be green.
+She needed him to inhale, to open his eyes.
+She couldn’t remember noticing their color when she’d looked at his photograph, but she knew instinctively they’d be green.

 “You’re wasting your time,” Diane told her.

 Lia couldn’t give up.
 Not yet.
 She thrust her palms over his heart at a rate of a hundred compressions a minute.
 “Get the defibrillator.”